solvia-labs/solvia/docs/src/wallet-guide/cli.md

 title: Command Line Wallets
 ---

-Solana supports several different types of wallets that can be used to interface directly with the Solana command-line tools.
+Solvia supports several different types of wallets that can be used to interface directly with the Solvia command-line tools.

 **If you are unfamiliar with using command line programs and just want to be able to send and receive SOL tokens, we recommend setting up a third-party [App Wallet](apps.md)**.

-To use a Command Line Wallet, you must first [install the Solana CLI tools](../cli/install-solana-cli-tools.md)
+To use a Command Line Wallet, you must first [install the Solvia CLI tools](../cli/install-solvia-cli-tools.md)

 ## File System Wallet